Introduction to Control-M SaaS

-A job is an execution unit, such as a script or command, that is executed at the operating system level, or part of an external application, such as Hadoop.
-Each job needs specific run information for it to be executed, such as scheduling criteria, job dependencies, and post processing actions.
+A job is an execution unit, such as a script or command, that executes at the operating system level or as part of an external service, such as Hadoop or Snowflake.
+Each job requires specific run information to execute, such as scheduling criteria, job dependencies (called eventsClosed), and post-processing actions.

-This diagram shows a small portion of an organization's workflow that processes end-of-month finances.
-Inside the main folder are two other folders: one for US finances, and one for Australia finances.
+The following diagram shows a small portion of an organizational workflow that processes end-of-month finances.
+Inside the main folder are folders for US and Australia finances.
 The US and Australia folders each contain three jobs, with each handling a specific financial task.
 The first job runs a script that processes finance information, the second job runs a script that performs calculations, and the third job updates the relevant database with the required information.
 The arrows indicate the flow of one job to the next.
 The use of folders and naming makes it easier to understand what each job does and how they work together.

 Control-M works across multiple platforms, applications, data sources, and infrastructures.
 For example, your job workflow can copy the log files of a cloud environment, transfer them to a local data center using Managed File Transfer, where it is saved as an Excel sheet, and then send an email notifying the relevant person to review the file.
 This enables you to integrate processes running on any system into an automatic job flow.